liferay/liferay-docs/develop/learning-paths/articles/01-beginning-liferay-development/01-writing-your-first-liferay-application.markdown

 ![Figure 1.x: You'll create this simple application.](../../images/my-first-app.png)

-Your first application is simple: you'll build a portlet application that displays the venerable *Hello World* message.
+Your first application is simple: you'll build a guest book application.
 You'll be surprised at how easy this is.

 ## Creating Your First Liferay Application